I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice2-createremoteinterface.md

 If your driver calls <b>CreateRemoteInterface</b>, it must do so from within its <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function.

 For more information about <b>CreateRemoteInterface</b> and using device interfaces, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-device-interfaces-in-umdf-drivers">Using Device Interfaces in UMDF-based Drivers</a>

-The following code example shows an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function that creates a remote interface object, creates a remote target object, and opens the remote target for I/O operations.

 ## Requirements
 | &nbsp; | &nbsp; |